PatrickTangwen/cse15l-lab-reports/index.md

 Fri Jan 13, 2023  8:02pm - Prepping cs15lwi23
 ```
-When you see the interaction like this,congratulations!
+When you see the interaction like this, congratulations!
 Your terminal is now connected a computer in the CSE basement!
 In this context, your own computer is called *client* and the computer in the cse basement is called *server*.

 ***Step 3 (Trying Some Commands)*** <br>
 In this section, trying to type some commands on your terminal to see some interesting output.